 Real wars did never happen in the country.
 In the French-German war of 1870 the country remained neutral.
-Officially Luxemburg remained also neutral in the first world war of 1914-1918 (with an own government), but it was occupied by Germen troops.
-In the second world war of 1940-1945 the country was also occupied by Germany.
+Officially Luxemburg remained also neutral in the First World War of 1914-1918 (with an own government), but it was occupied by Germen troops.
+In the Second World War of 1940-1945 the country was also occupied by Germany.
 As we will see later on these wars of the surrounding countries had a great influence to the exploitation of railways of Luxemburg.

 Until short there were many treasures of the soil in Luxemburg.
 In the south iron ore could be found.
 These areas can be considered as a part of the mining sites in Lotharingen (France) and Saarland (Germany).
 The winning of iron ore had also a great influence to the railways of the country.

 Plans for constructing a railway line in Luxemburg existed already very early.
 In 1845 an English company asked permission to open several lines in the country with the city of Luxemburg as a central point.
-But as with many of the plans of these days, the money lacked to realise it.
+But as with many of the plans of these days, the money lacked to realize it.

 Only when the plans of private sector (by means of banker Adolf Favier and engineer Jouve, both from France) got sufficient certainty, the plans became definitive.
 The government had promised advance money to them, and would take part in the (high) cost of the severe passage through the city of Luxemburg.
 Only after these securities Favier and Jouve were willing to build a railway network in Luxemburg.
-Because of the positive influence of the duke William, the company was called the "William-luxemburg railway".
+Because of the positive influence of the duke William, the company was called the "William-Luxemburg railway".

-In 1859 the first line was opened, from Arlon in Belgium to luxemburg, and further on to Metz in France.
+In 1859 the first line was opened, from Arlon in Belgium to Luxemburg, and further on to Metz in France.
 Some years after also other lines were opened by the WL-railways (to read a summary of the lines and date of opening or to see a map of Luxemburg and the railways/tramlines, see a separate web-page).

-The WL-company was now in the hands of the government of luxemburg.
+The WL-company was now in the hands of the government of Luxemburg.
 The daily working of the railways was in the first instance done by connecting foreign lines.
-On the line Luxemburg-Arlon by the CGL (Compagnie-Grand-luxemburg from Belgium), on the line Luxemburg-Wasserbillig-Trier by the KPE (Königlich-Preussische Eisenbahn), and on other lines (the line to France, but also on the north line) by the Chemin de Fer de l'Est (East railway from France).
+On the line Luxemburg-Arlon by the CGL (Compagnie-Grand-Luxemburg from Belgium), on the line Luxemburg-Wasserbillig-Trier by the KPE (Königlich-Preussische Eisenbahn), and on other lines (the line to France, but also on the north line) by the Chemin de Fer de l'Est East railway from France).

 Just another word about rolling stock in Luxemburg of the William-Luxemburg company.
 This company was only a owning company.
 She had no rolling stock of her own.
 The rolling stock was provided by the running companies.
 Until 1870 a French, from 1870 till 1918 a German, from 1918 till 1940 a French and from 1940 on again a German company.
 The lines in Luxemburg were only a small part of these companies.
 The rolling stock was only a part of the rolling stock of these companies.
 Never there was a defined part of the rolling stock specially for Luxemburg.
 It could happen that in one month 10 locs of series X were in the country, but a month later it could be 10 other locs of the same series or 6 locs of another series.
 To say something about rolling stock in the country of Luxemburg one should make a special study of rolling stock of these running companies, something far beside the scope of this article.